PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 Whilst this guide does not replace Prometheus and Grafana support and community portals, it should give you an insight on where we might look first and where to perform checks.

 ## No data is visible in dashboard
-Check the data is accessible at component in the stack.
+Check the data is accessible to each component in the stack.
 If at any on these points do not work, resolve them before moving on to the next component.
   * Check Pure OpenMetrics Exporter
   * Check Prometheus
   * Check Grafana

 ### Check Pure OpenMetrics Exporter
 1. Start by querying the exporter to make sure it is returning results.
-Use an API query tool such as [Postman](https://www.postman.com/) to query the device direct and retrieve the raw API call.
+Use an API query tool such as [Postman](https://www.postman.com/) to query the device directly and retrieve the raw API call.
   - GET: `http://<exporter_ip>:9490/metrics/array?endpoint=arrayname01.fqdn.com`.
   - Authorization > Type:Bearer Token: `a12345bc6-d78e-901f-23a4-56b07b89012`.
 <br>